EMPS Mobile Crisis Intervention Services

 Dial 2-1-1 and press "1"

 Behavioral health crises don’t happen at convenient times, but they are serious and may require prompt assistance and attention.
-Our Emergency Mobile Psychiatric Services (EMPS) offers an immediate response to children and youth, ages 3 - 17, or 18 if still enrolled in school, experiencing behavioral health emergencies in the home, school and other community or hospital settings.
+Our EMPS Mobile Crisis Intervention Services offers an immediate response to children and youth, ages 3 - 17, or 18 if still enrolled in school, experiencing behavioral health emergencies in the home, school and other community or hospital settings.
 This response helps to maintain youth safely in the community and often eliminates unnecessary emergency department visits or subsequent inpatient admissions.

-In-home or community response from a Masters Level clinician on our EMPS team, usually within 45 minutes of the initial call
+In-home or community response from a Masters Level clinician on our EMPS Mobile Crisis Intervention Services team, usually within 45 minutes of the initial call

 - Clinical assessment and crisis safety planning